mhowlett/confluent-kafka-dotnet/blog.md

 The recent v1.0 release of Confluent's Kafka clients is big news for .NET developers.
 The .NET API has had a major overhaul, making it more idiomatic, extensible and easier to use.
-In this blog post, we're going to walk through some of the new features of the library in the context of implementing a simple-to-use abstraction for stateless stream processing.
+In this blog post, we're going to walk through some of the new features of the library in the context of implementing a high level abstraction for stateless stream processing.

-The goal of this blog post is to provide a reference implementation of a non-trivial use of the .NET Client - something you can look to when implementing your own programs.
+One of the goals of this blog post is to provide a reference implementation of the use of the .NET Client - something you can look to when implementing your own programs.
 Although we'll be using the .NET client, a lot of the ideas in this article are directly transferrable to other clients that build on the librdkafka C library, including Confluent's [Python](...) and [Golang](...) clients.
 All code discussed in this article can be found in the .NET client github repo, including the [stream processor](...) itself and an [example](...) of it's use.

-Here's how to use the
+To use our processor class, just set a few high level configuration properties (including your processing function):

 ```
 var transformProcessor = new Processor<Null, string, string, string>
 {
-    Name = "processor-name",
+    Name = "weblog-processor",
     BootstrapServers = brokerAddress,
-    InputTopic = "input-topic-name",
+    InputTopic = "weblog-topic",
-    OutputTopic = "output-topic-name",
+    OutputTopic = "pii-compliant-weblog",
     ConsumeErrorTolerance = ErrorTolerance.All,
-    Function = (weblogline) =>
+    Function = (inMessage) =>
     {
-        var country = geoLookup(extractIp(m.Value));
+        var country = geoLookup(extractIp(inMessage.Value));
-        var piiCompliant = removeIp(m.Value);
+        var piiCompliant = removeIp(inMessage.Value);
         return new Message<string, string> { Key = country, Value = piiCompliant };
     }
 };